-In the following cases, please wash your vehicle as soon as possible to protect the paint surface:
+To protect the paint surfaces, please wash your vehicle as soon as you can:

 - after a rainfall to prevent possible damage from acid rain. - after driving on coastal roads. - when contaminants such as soot, bird droppings, tree sap, metal particles or bugs get on the paint surface. - when dust or mud builds up on the surface.